Reunkedze/VersionControl/README.md

-# This is version controle stydy directory.
+# This is version controle study directory.